 The Northern Research Station has realigned our staff from 37 Research Work Units and Programs into 14 new Research Work Units.

-RWU-4952 is now part of NRS-8, Urban Forests, Human Health, and Environmental Quality.
+RWU-4952 is now part of NRS-8, Communities and Landscapes of the Urban Northeast.

 The urban forest research unit, established in 1978, investigates the effects of urban forests and their management on human health and environmental quality.